nictsc/nictsc.github.io/README.md

 - [x] Functional Contact Form
 - [x] "Projects" section
 - [x] Links to external sites, e.g. GitHub and LinkedIn.
+- Main inspiration - Using the Notion interface as the main source of inspiration.
+Hence using black and white as the main colour themes, notion-like fonts and minimalism to make the website more accessible for the end-user.
 ​
 ### Technical
  Add a short paragraph describing the features below.
 What strategies or design decisions did you work from?